Master- and PhD-Theses

 MASTER- AND PHD-THESIS PROJECTS :

 Please use our webpages for further information about the research activities of the extragalactic research group at USM and the optical & interpretative astronomy group at MPE.
 We continuously offer Master projects (please contact us also by email and ask for further projects).
-Some of the projects listed below are available also as MASTER projects.

-PHD THESIS PROJECTS SUPERVISOR/CONTACT
+Master and/or PHD THESIS PROJECTS SUPERVISOR/CONTACT

 "The internal kinematics of globular clusters"